 - Medical Laboratory Procedures

 - Cardiac Procedures

 - Consolidated Practice Experience

 Orientation and Student Success Skills

 This course will provide a comprehensive orientation to Stenberg College and the program you have enrolled in.
 As with all new things, there will be some challenges and excitement; this course will explore transitioning as a college student, review learning styles, enhance critical thinking, and familiarize you with the resources available for your use.
-This course covers student success skills, where you’ll learn effective study habits (specifically aimed at improving both reading and writing skills) based on your own personal learning style.
+This course covers student success skills where you’ll learn effective study habits (specially to improving both reading and writing skills) based on your own personal learning style.
 Life skills exercises are also integral to the course, teaching communication, accountability, teamwork, self-awareness, and building an understanding of the impact you have on others.

 Keyboarding & Computer Fundamentals